CodeBerrySchool/wct-6-multipage/styleguide.md

 - rename .layout-item as .layout-row and layout-item--* as layout-column-*?
 - layout items have to have a max-width for super big screens
 - reindent everything and add meaningful whitespace upon refactor
+- refactor the 3-column grid based on the four-column grid